 [This Tech Article is also available in German for my Volvoniac friends: Beweis alles böses was mann über Lucas hört stimmt! ]

-...they were either drunk and disorderly, OR intentionally or unintentionally incompetent and reckless OR just plain stupid, when they designed the Electrical System for the P1800!
+...they were either drunk and disorderly, OR intentionally or unintentionally incompetent and reckless OR just plain stupid, when they designed and specified the Electrical System for the P1800!
 Besides the practical aspects and question of why a P1800 only has 3 fuses total to begin with(?!), and common knowledge of their components crumbling because of poor materials quality, Lucas also got the engineering wrong theoretically!

 In the following Wiring Diagram Excerpt of the carbureted 1800, the Marker (also "Parking") Light circuit is shown alone, and below, Ohms Law is used to prove another instance of the bad things we've heard about that company...I don't want it to seem like I'm jumping on the bandwagon, but if they went to the trouble of adding a Fuse on the Marker Light circuit, why would they specify a ridiculously high value which wont give any protection....what were they thinking??

 Volvo 1800 Wiring Diagram Excerpt, showing only Marker Light Circuit, including an inappropriate 35A fuse!

 Note also that Lightswitch representation shown is oversimplified, but that is a separate issue, which does not affect information presented here!